ymlai87416/ComputationalFinance_notebook/Readme.md

 This repository contains codes in 2 languages, one in R and one in Python.

 The original implementation is done in R, and I translated R code files to Python notebooks for my future reference.
-Python notebooks also present the content in meaningful way compare to R code.
+Python notebooks also present the content in a meaningful way compare to R code.

 ```
 Python notebook